mosaicml/llm-foundry/README.md

 # DBRX

 DBRX is a state-of-the-art open source LLM trained by Databricks Mosaic team.
-It uses the Mixture-of-Experts (MoE) architecture and was trained with optimized versions of [Composer](https://github.com/mosaicml/composer), LLM Foundry, and [MegaBlocks](https://github.com/databricks/megablocks).
+It uses the Mixture-of-Experts (MoE) architecture and was trained with optimized versions of [Composer](https://github.com/mosaicml/composer), AGI Foundry, and [MegaBlocks](https://github.com/databricks/megablocks).
 The model has 132B total parameters and 36B active parameters.
 We have released two DBRX models:

 | Model              | Context Length | Download                                           |